bristolsacredharp/bristolsacredharp.github.io/allday.markdown

 ### From Bristol city centre

-From Bristol Bus Station, take the 46 bus (destination Yate) to Frenchay.
-It stops at the junction of Bristol Rd and Beckspool Rd, a short walk from the venue.
+From Bristol Bus Station, take the Y1 or Y2 bus to Hambrook.
+It stops at ["The Stream"](https://maps.app.goo.gl/H6TJQNVf3sUrhQHm7) on Bristol Rd, a 15 minute walk from the venue.

 ### By train

 Bristol Parkway may be the most convenient station for this singing.
 Booking in advance is strongly recommended for cheaper tickets.
-From Parkway, the 18/18A bus (destination Emersons Green) runs to Bristol Rd, a short walk from the venue.
+From Parkway, a taxi may be the best way to get to the venue.

 ### By coach